samsungsamiio/samsungsami.io/source/sami/sami-changelog.md

 Here we'll be posting regular updates about SAMI and updates to the documentation.

+### January 27, 2016

+SAMI's subscription and notification services allow a client to listen for pertinent messages and receive notifications when SAMI receives them.
+We have documented the process [here](/sami/connect-the-data/subscribe-and-notify.html) and describe the APIs [here](/sami/api-spec.html#subscriptions).

+### January 11, 2016

+Today we've published new documentation on writing Rules programmatically using the APIs.
+[This article](/sami/connect-the-data/develop-rules-for-devices.html) summarizes the major APIs and describes the JSON structure of the Rule body.
+The APIs are documented [here](/sami/api-spec.html#rules).

 ### December 14, 2015

 Published new documentation that explains [how Cloud Connectors work](/sami/sami-documentation/using-cloud-connectors.html) and guides you in [building a Cloud Connector](/sami/demos-tools/your-first-cloud-connector.html), using the Moves activity app as a case study.